 The following Special Interest Groups (SIG’S) meet at various locations as indicated in each group.

 Players of Bridge meet at the Kew Golf Club starting at 1pm Refreshments are available in comfortable surroundings.

 Interested players are welcome to join and tuition will be provided to learn the intricacies of the game.
 Meeting dates can be changed to a more convenient time.

-Players are now called upon as the numbers have declined recently, interested players are encouraged to contact Per Knudsen or Graham Francis.
+Players are now called upon as the numbers have declined recently, interested players are encouraged to contact Per Knudsen.

 Golf: – Convener Bruce McInerney

 The once-a-year golf tournament for the Probus Club have been held at the Freeway Golf Course starting at 10am.
 A trophy will be presented to the winning player.
 Players interested in competing in this tournament please contact Bruce McInerney for the next event for 2022.